TV Wall Mount Installation Cost

 So, how much does TV wall mount installation cost?

-The average cost of installing a TV wall mount is between £50 and £150 in the UK.
+The average cost of installing a TV wall mount in the UK for a single room is between £50 and £150, although the cost of wall-mounting TVs over 50" may be higher.

-However, the exact price will depend on the size of your TV, the type of wall bracket (fixed, tilting or full motion), the material of the wall (plasterboard, brick or stud), and the overall time it takes to complete the installation.
+In general, the exact price will depend on the size of your TV, the type of wall bracket (fixed, tilting or full motion), the material of the wall (plasterboard, brick or stud), and the overall time it takes to complete the installation.
+Tradesmen may also charge more in areas such as London or the South East.

 two workmen in blue